blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Remembering Transfers

-When data about Data Subjects is transmitted from one system to another, in order to be able to process [Transitive Rights Requests](#transitive-rights-request), and in order to reply to `TRANSPARENCY.WHO` and `TRANSPARENCY.PROVENANCE` demands, Systems MUST keep track of:
+When data about Data Subjects is transmitted from one system to another, in order to be able to process the [Targets property](#targets), and in order to reply to `TRANSPARENCY.WHO` and `TRANSPARENCY.PROVENANCE` demands, Systems MUST keep track of:
 - System of destination/origin and addresses where their APIs can be reached
 - Categories of data being transferred
 - Identifiers (`data-capture-id`s,`fragment-id`s) associated to the data being transferred